Do Boxers Get Cauliflower Ear? | Simply Explained

 The combination of headgear and gloves provide protection to the ear, even when it is hit.

-In fact, Boxing greats including Floyd Mayweather and Muhammad Ali, who both racked up over 50 fights against the best in their professional careers, lacked cauliflower ears.
+In fact, Boxing greats including Floyd Mayweather and Muhammad Ali, who both racked up over 50 fights against the best in their professional careers, never developed cauliflower ears.

 What Sport Causes Cauliflower Ear?